Your transfer evaluation has gone GREEN! Access your transfer evaluation 24/7 on your Web for Student under the Student Records menu.

 At the time of admission, Oregon Tech's transfer evaluation may include elective credits that do not apply towards a specific degree.
 These credits will be recorded as transfer credit for registration purposes, allowing the student an earlier registration appointment based on total earned credit hours.

 Some transfer work, which may not be directly equivalent to Oregon Tech courses, may be appropriately substituted to meet Oregon Tech requirements.
-Students may seek course substitution approval by completing the Course Substitution form and obtaining the signature of the advisor, department chair and Registrar.
+Students may seek course substitution approval by completing the Course Substitution form (located in TECHweb) and obtaining the signature of the advisor, department chair and Registrar.

 Oregon Tech makes every effort to give maximum consideration to the transfer work presented by enrolling students.